MaartenBaert/xormix/doc/mathematical-properties.md

-Mathematical properties of xormix variants
+Mathematical Properties of Xormix Variants
 ==========================================

 This page lists the 'magic constants' and the resulting mathematical properties of each of the xormix variants: